biaoyanf/biaoyanf.github.io/_pages/cv.md

 * Research Assistant at InplusLab, Sun Yat-sen University (Guangzhou, China), Apr, 2017-Jun, 2018
   * Detailed Achievements:
-    * Implemented HTCondor distributed framework to support high throughput computing;
+    * Implemented HTCondor distributed framework to support high throughput computing
-    * Utilized NLP methods for news detection task, predicting if it is written by machine.
+    * Utilized NLP methods for news detection task, predicting if it is written by machine
     * "Sequential topology recovery of complex power systems based on reinforcement learning", paper accepted at journal: Physica A: Statistical Mechanics and its Applications <a href="https://www.sciencedirect.com/science/article/pii/S037843711931427X"><u>[Paper Link]</u></a>
   * Supervisor: Prof. Zibin Zheng and A/Prof. Jiajing Wu